 The conventional wisdom in psychology is that humans have two distinct information processing systems, one more controlled (relatively slow) and another that is more automatic (relatively fast).
-In my lab, we move beyond these “dual process” models to study social psychological phenomena from the perspective of the Dual Implicit Process (DIP) Model.
+In the March Lab, we move beyond these “dual process” models to study social psychological phenomena from the perspective of the Dual Implicit Process (DIP) Model.
 The DIP model is a theoretical model proposing that the currently understood automatic evaluative processing mode (i.e., automatically assessing the goodness/badness of an object) is preceded by an implicit threat assessment (i.e., does the object pose a survival threat).
 From this perspective, these

 advance our understanding of information processing.
-In doing so, we apply the threat vs. valence distinction to various research areas that involve both separate threat and otherwise valence processes, such as prejudice, addiction, phobias, and even suicide.
-By disentangling the roles of these arguably distinct processes, we provide a more accurate window into not only their underlying nature.
+In doing so, we apply the threat versus valence distinction to various research areas that involve arguable separate threat and valence processes, such as prejudice, addiction, phobias, police-civilian interaction, political partisanship, and even suicide.
+By disentangling the roles of these arguably distinct processes, we provide a more accurate window into their underlying nature.